GCSE Tutoring Programme

 For example, when we expand the bracket 2(x+1) we get 2x+2.
 These two functions of x are identical and so we use the identity symbol (a triple equals symbol) to show that 2(x+1) \equiv 2x+2.

-We can do the same with the trigonometric ratios of sine, cosine, and tangent.
+We can do the same with three main functions of trigonometry: sine, cosine, and tangent.

 • \sin(\theta)=\frac{O}{H}